aidando73/hello-retrieval-evals/COMMANDS.md

 - train and validation splits are combined

 Thank you :thanks: I was finding a way to evaluate retrieval results for llama-stack so I could improve retrievals - so thanks for making this open source.

+- MTEB has some cool links at the bottom related:
+- LongEmbed which seems exactly targetted towards what I'm trying to do: https://github.com/dwzhu-pku/LongEmbed